Classroom Control – User Guide

 - EXPIRES – the expiry time is displayed during the lesson and visible by both teachers and students.

 - VIEW STUDENTS – Click the ‘Accepted students’ tab to display a list of all the students active in the lesson.
 The tab also indicates the number of students active in the lesson.
-In the example provided the number of students is 3.

 - REMOVE STUDENTS – Control access during the lesson and remove individual students when required without disruption to other students.
 Simply hover over ‘Student Name’ and click on the red X checkmark.
-This is useful when a student may need to leave the classroom or is disruptive.

 - STOP LESSON – Click ‘Stop Lesson’ to close the lesson and lock out all students.